 We are experiencing an unprecedented crisis.
 Single parents, in particular, have to deal with a high level of stress and insecurity during this time.
 Many have been hit hard by the financial and emotional implications of COVID-19 and the lack of practical help for single parents.
-Lone parents who battle with anxiety might feel that their mental wellbeing deteriorates during lockdown and school closures as well as the loss of their support network, many single parents’ mental health has deteriorated.
+As a result of lockdown and school closures as well as the loss of their support network, many single parents’ mental health has deteriorated.

 As our contribution to this crisis, we would like to offer those single parents help who are feeling stressed or anxious during COVID-19: Sandra is offering a free initial 30-minute coaching consultation to address your concerns and worries.

 Life coaching Q&As: